smeggingsmegger/VeryPrettyTable/README.md

 == Style options ==

-PrettyTable has a number of style options which control various aspects of how tables are displayed.
+VeryPrettyTable has a number of style options which control various aspects of how tables are displayed.
 You have the freedom to set each of these options individually to whatever you prefer.
 The `set_style` method just does this automatically for you.